 StarCraft Printable HTV for Light Fabrics – I did not like this at all and don't recommend it.

 StarCraft Printable HTV for Dark Fabrics – I do like this product and recommend it.
-To compare it though, it had significant cracking at 13-14 laundry cycles.
-With EasyColor DTV, I had a little cracking at 15 laundry cycles.
+To compare it, however, it showed significant cracking after 13-14 laundry cycles.
+With EasyColor DTV, I noticed some cracking after 15 laundry cycles.

-Heat Transfer Paper – I’ve tried several brands of heat transfer paper.
-Most of them after 3 – 5 laundry cycles looked horrible.
-I only recommend heat transfer paper if you don’t need something long-term at all.
+Heat Transfer Paper – I've tried several brands.
+Most of them, after 3-5 laundry cycles, looked horrible.
+I only recommend heat-transfer paper if you don't need anything long-term.

 EasyColor DTV – Lasted longer than the other printable HTVs I've tried.
 It looks better after 15 laundry cycles than the other options I've tried.
 I do think it is a better product if you have an inkjet printer.